ES-IH-WDPT-JUN21/homework4-Wizard-Stop/README.md

 ## 💻 Usage

-Prior to being able to start the CRM System we need to manually setup our Databases using the included SQL Script located in `account-service/src/main/resources/account.sql` , `customer-service/src/main/resources/sql` and `lead-service/src/main/resources/sql` .
+Prior to being able to start the CRM System we need to manually setup our Databases using the included SQL Scripts located in `account-service/src/main/resources/account.sql` , `customer-service/src/main/resources/sql` and `lead-service/src/main/resources/sql` .